lily48/cd1756-Azure-Applications-project/WRITEUP.md

 ### Assess app changes that would change your decision.

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

+add note for lily test the git hub